How to hire testers

 - Money motivated people ask questions about benefits.
 They want to know what benefits depend on, and whether it changes with time.

 In my experience, people are rarely honest about money motivation.
 A person who talked about money a lot was socially motivated.
-He bragged just to sound funny.
+They bragged just to sound funny.
 You need to develop your own intuition with experience.
 Money motivated people usually perform best when you set up a good KPI system.

 - Prestige.
 People motivated by prestige love their certificates, diplomas, nominations and famous friends.
 They wish to work in a famous company, study at a well-known school, they love branded items.
 I find this motivation harmless if it’s supported by actual skills and results.